 Dickey's Barbecue Pit

-: Kids can get free Texas-style barbecue on Sundays with all delivery and carryout orders when you use the code "KEFOLO."
+The deal: Kids can get free Texas-style barbecue on Sundays with all delivery and carryout orders when you use the code "KEFOLO."
 Though you have to order at least one entrée and hit the $10 minimum.
 If your kids like Texas-style barbecue, Sunday is a big day.

 When: Every Sunday